gkeiel/electronics/README.md

 # Electronics circuits

-A repository with codes, schematic diagrams and simulations for electronic circuits.
+A repository with codes, schematic diagrams and simulations of electronic circuits.
 Each project has its own folder.